Contact us on 020 8226 0034 today to arrange your consultation.

 Pre and postnatal

 Pregnancy and childbirth are both physically demanding on a woman’s body.
-Working with a professional to provide safe and effective exercise can help;
+Working with an exercise professional to provide safe and effective exercise can help;

 • Improve core strength and stability and support distasis recti recovery